rockwotj/rosefire/README.md

 ```

 **Step 3**: Get a token from rosefire (via client libraries or on the server) then verify the contents of the JWT created from Rosefire.

-**IMPORTANT**: Only do this on a trusted server, as if someone has access to your secret, then they can generate login tokens themselves, which is really scary.

 ```java
 String rosefireToken;